pratikluintel/CPTS-Blog/README.md

 ## Advice for Learners

 Use this documentation resource only when needed.
 Try approaching each lab independently first and use these notes to understand methodology, techniques, and thought processes rather than relying on direct solutions.
-Happy Learning 👾💻
+Happy Hacking 👾💻

 ![CPTS-Blog Logo](./assets/logo.png)